Last updated on 26th April 2019

 I think these are very good points.
 For the moment I take the provisional position that using psychedelics to strengthen psychotherapy benefits is more akin to prescribing & helping someone integrate a major new experience (a sort of inverse PTSD intervention), rather than trying to boost therapy effectiveness by prescribing a drug that the client will now take on a daily basis to alter their brain biochemistry.
 Although there is still debate over the benefits to their clients of therapists having personal experience of being psychotherapy clients themselves - for example, see Jane Edwards' thoughtful recent paper "Counseling and psychology student experiences of personal therapy: a critical interpretive synthesis" - there seems more agreement that teaching experiences like mindfulness does demand personal experience/expertise on the part of the teacher.
 Even here though, hard data is scarce ... and I think it's worth bearing in mind that the much more extensive research on what makes a psychotherapist/counsellor more or less effective pretty overwhelmingly highlights that interpersonal/general therapist qualities are more important than their expertise in specific therapies - see "Some counsellors & psychotherapists are more effective than others".

-I believe we'll find this with psychedelic-assisted psychotherapy too ... that a degree of personal experience with psychedelics for the therapist helps somewhat in them being more helpful, but interpersonal factors will be found to be even more important.
+I believe we'll find this with psychedelic-assisted psychotherapy too ... that a degree of personal experience with psychedelics for the therapist helps somewhat in them being more effective, but interpersonal factors will be found to be even more important.
 Having years of experience playing top flight football doesn't automatically mean that one will be a great football trainer or manager ... but one would expect that the great trainer or manager would have had some actual experience playing the game.
 So probably 'yes' to therapist personal experience, and 'no' this isn't likely to be the most important factor in distinguishing more & less helpful psychedelic-assisted psychotherapists.
 Rather than wait several years to find out what future research might tell us about this issue, for the moment I suggest it is sensible & compassionate for trainee psychedelic-assisted psychotherapists to arrange to have a fairly broad range of personal psychedelic experiences ... particularly with the substances & in the environments where their clients are likely to have these experiences.